 Chicharrones have many different names across cultures and languages: pork rinds, scratchings, torresmo, and flæskesvær, to name a few.

 Who invented chicharrones?
 The history is contested.
 One bizarre story is that a Spanish farmer discovered chicharrones in the 1700s after his hog rubbed its skin off while using a tree as a back scratcher.
 The skin baked in the sun and smelled of delicious bacon.
 After one tentative taste, the farmer was hooked!

 While chicharrones' origins are debated, we can be certain that pork skin has been consumed by humans throughout Europe and Asia since antiquity.
 Modern chicharrones continue the time-honored tradition of utilizing every aspect of the pig to minimize waste.
-Who can't appreciate that?!

 The technical Spanish professor's answer is that chicharrón is the singular form of chicharrones, much like pork rind is to pork rinds.

 In the 1990s, chicharrones went mainstream in the United States when 41st President and native Texan, George H.W.
 Bush, proudly proclaimed them to be his favorite snack.

 Chicharrones have exploded in popularity in recent years due to their usefulness in low carb and gluten-free diets.
 Some practitioners of keto and paleo swear by chicharrones as a guilt-free, diet-compliant snack.

 The snack is also an excellent collagen protein source, making chicharrones a tasty, crunchy replacement for carb-heavy potato chips.